Alysa141/Build-a-Chatbot-to-Analyze-PDF-Files-using-LLM/README.md

 ## Author : Sinanazeri

-### mentee assignment from IBM Advance AI @ Infinite Learning Course completition of Build a Chatbot Using LLM from CognitiveClass.ai
+### Mentee assignment from IBM Advance AI @ Infinite Learning Course completition of Build a Chatbot Using LLM from CognitiveClass.ai

 ## Mentee Info